Hours and Locations of Syringe/Needle Exchange Programs in the Lake Cumberland Area

 What are the goals of the Syringe/Needle Exchange Program?

-- To prevent the spread of Hepatitis C and HIV explained as follows by Dr. Miles, long time member of the Russell County Board of Health.
+- To prevent the spread of Hepatitis C and HIV explained as follows by Dr. Miles, a long-time member of the Russell County Board of Health.

 - To decrease the cost to society for treating Hepatitis C and HIV.